teamMay/factory/README.md

 ### SubFactories

 It is fairly common for entities to have relations (manyToOne, oneToMany, oneToOne etc...) between them.
 In this case we create factories for all the entities and make use of `SubFactory` to create a link between them.
-Subfactories will be resolve when instance are built.
-Note that tis is pure syntaxic sugar as one could use an arrow function calling another factory.
+SubFactories will be resolve when instance are built.
+Note that this is pure syntactic sugar as one could use an arrow function calling another factory.

 #### Example

-If one user has a profile entity linked to it: we use the `UserFactory` as a subfactory on the `ProfileFactory`
+If one user has a profile entity linked to it: we use the `UserFactory` as a SubFactory on the `ProfileFactory`

 ```typescript
 import { Factory, SubFactory } from '@teamMay/factory';